Unite your passion for leadership and health services

 This unit focuses on providing clinicians and public health practitioners with the supported experience of designing competitive and defensible research.
 Students will extend their skills and understanding of the theoretical underpinnings of rigorous health research to undertake an independent research project.

 This unit focuses on you being able to demonstrate creativity and initiative in the analysis, synthesis and application of knowledge and skills relevant to a specified area of study.
 By undertaking a research project you have the opportunity to consolidate, extend and apply the advanced knowledge and skills gained through the course to date.
-This is a 24 credit point (or double) unit.

 This is a foundational subject that introduces the core concepts and frameworks that underpin the effective management of emergencies, whether man-made or climate-related disasters.
 You will explore the various types, nature and impact of disasters and emergencies on communities in local, national and international contexts.
 An overview of the roles national and international agencies play in disaster management will also be a focus of enquiry.